GaloyMoney/dev.galoy.io/docs/products/a-public-api.md

 To get a new auth token:

-1. Use `userRequestAuthCode` to receive an auth code via SMS
+1. Use `userRequestAuthCode` with email to receive an auth code via email
 2. Call `userLogin` using the same phone number and auth code

 All other methods require a valid auth token set in the header as a bearer token - `Authorization: Bearer`